Fees & Bursaries

 How bursaries are calculated

 The thresholds below which fees are fully remitted are set deliberately low so that the least well-off families benefit the most.
-Figures applicable to 2017/18 are not yet available, but the following details (for fees in 2016/17) should serve as a guide.
+Figures applicable to 2018/19 are as follows:

 |Relevant Income||Annual Parent Contribution|

-Details of the scale for 2017/18 will appear here as soon as they are available.
-In the meantime, further details of the Music and Dance Scheme are available from the Finance Director (firstname.lastname@example.org).
+Further details of the Music and Dance Scheme are available from the Bursar (firstname.lastname@example.org).